-Since the 2017/2018 winter semester, students have the possibility to complement their studies in the MIB with a specialization in "European Studies".
+Since 2017, students have the possibility to complement their studies in the MIB with a specialization in "European Studies".
 This is offered in cooperation with the Department of European Studies at the Université de Fribourg/University of Fribourg in Switzerland.